BlockchainCommons/Secure-Development-Setup-macOS/gpg-with-github.md

 You can find GitHub's official documentation about GPG commit signature verification [here](https://docs.github.com/en/github/authenticating-to-github/managing-commit-signature-verification/about-commit-signature-verification#gpg-commit-signature-verification).
 And here's a [GPG cheatsheet](http://irtfweb.ifa.hawaii.edu/~lockhart/gpg/).

 :warning: Before starting, make sure you have GPG command line tools installed on your machine and update it if it's outdated already.
 If you need to or would rather download and install it fresh, head over to [GnuPG's official download page](https://www.gnupg.org/download/) and install the _latest version_ of GPG for your operating system.
+Alternatively, you can just do `brew install gnupg` on a Terminal window and Brew will install it for you.

 :warning: Also make sure you have already [verified your GitHub email](https://docs.github.com/en/articles/verifying-your-email-address) and [set your commit email address](https://docs.github.com/en/articles/setting-your-commit-email-address).